 Shakespeare’s Players on Postcards

 Those who only know the postcards of today can scarcely be expected to appreciate what they meant to people sixty or more years ago.
-Many of us seldom think of buying a picture postcard, except as a matter of convenience; but during the quarter of a century that preceded the Great War in 1914, it would have been hard to find anyone who did not buy postcards from genuine pleasure ( Pictures in the Post, 9).
+Many of us seldom think of buying a picture postcard, except as a matter of convenience; but during the quarter of a century that preceded the Great War in 1914, it would have been hard to find anyone who did not buy postcards from genuine pleasure.
+(9)

 Everyone, it seems, bought, mailed, and collected postcards; even Queen Victoria had her own collection of cards.
 I am not sure what Queen Victoria collected, but a significant part of some collections featured the popular performers of the day, handsome and beautiful matinee idols.

 In 1911, one facility, the Atlantic City Post Office, sold in that single year 17,000,000 one-cent stamps, most of them destined to be stuck on postcards.
-At Christmas, 1909, more than 1,000,000 postcards were handled by the Baltimore Post Office, and the St. Louis Post Office cancelled 750,000 cards on a single day in that same Christmas season.
+At Christmas, 1909, more than one million postcards were handled by the Baltimore Post Office, and the St. Louis Post Office cancelled 750,000 cards on a single day in that same Christmas season.
 The postcard mania was indeed in full swing in the first decade of this century.
-Dorothy Ryan suggests that the
+Dorothy Ryan suggests that the:

 Hundreds of companies were created to meet this staggering demand for picture postcards; many were local concerns that published just enough cards for their own little souvenir shops or postcard racks.
 Many of them were, on the other hand, large concerns that turned huge profits.
-Several companies in the United States were noted for the quality of their work, but Great Britain and Germany were the sources of cards that could truly be described as works of art, and all these companies published their share of cards devoted to Shakespeare and his works.
+Several companies in the United States were noted for the quality of their work, but Great Britain and Germany produced cards that could truly be described as works of art.
+All these companies published their share of cards devoted to Shakespeare and his works.
 The most productive and imaginative company by far was that of the British firm, Raphael Tuck.

 The innovative marketing ideas of Tuck gave the company its edge; they were the first to reproduce and even commission famous artists to paint scenes and images for their cards.
-In 1900 they published several series of cards with the works of J. M. W. Turner, Edward Landseer, and Marcus Stone; that same year they published a series of the paintings of the Dutch Masters in the National Gallery.
-In 1903 Tuck inaugurated its "Connoisseur" series of famous paintings, and the reproduction and fidelity to the originals were exquisite.
+In 1900, they published several series of cards with the works of J. M. W. Turner, Edward Landseer, and Marcus Stone; that same year they published a series of the paintings of the Dutch Masters in the National Gallery.
+In 1903, Tuck inaugurated its “Connoisseur” series of famous paintings, and the reproduction and fidelity to the originals were exquisite.
 But Tuck was not always so high-minded; the company also devised some brilliant sales gimmicks to keep the hobby of postcard collecting thriving.
 For several years Tuck offered cash prizes to those who had the largest number of Tuck cards in their collections; a collector had to have at least thousands of cards even to think of entering the contests.
-In fact, the prize of £1,000 offered in 1900 went to a lady in Norwich who had in her collection 20,000 Tuck postcards (Sally Carver The American Postcard Guide to Tuck, 7).
-Other companies, to keep up with the competition, followed Tuck's lead and began to think primarily about collectors as they designed their lines of cards.
+In fact, the prize of £1,000 offered in 1900 went to a lady in Norwich who had in her collection twenty thousand Tuck postcards (Carver 7).
+Other companies, to keep up with the competition, followed Tuck’s lead and began to think primarily about collectors as they designed their lines of cards.

-The number of cards dealing with Shakespeare, besides telling us something about the popularity of his plays at the turn of the century, are important as a resource for the history of the theatre.
-The Victorian and Edwardian theatre-goers loved pantomime, the music hall, and plays staged with spectacular scenery and effects.
-They expected and got "authenticity" and grandeur in the costuming and staging of their Shakespeare plays; Julius Caesar should, for example, look like Caesar's Rome on the stage and the actors should be dressed like first century B. C. Romans.
+The number of cards dealing with Shakespeare, besides telling us something about the popularity of his plays at the turn of the century, are important as a resource for the history of the theater.
+The Victorian and Edwardian theater-goers loved pantomime, the music hall, and plays staged with spectacular scenery and effects.
+They expected and got “authenticity” and grandeur in the costuming and staging of their Shakespeare plays; Julius Caesar should, for example, look like Caesar’s Rome on the stage and the actors should be dressed like Romans from the first century BCE.
 The actor-managers of the nineteenth and early twentieth centuries, you may be sure, outdid one another and gave their audiences what they wanted.

-Sir Herbert Beerbohm Tree used live animals and plants in his production of A Midsummer Night's Dream (1900), and Richard Flanagan, the Manchester theatre-owner (Queen's Theatre) and impresario, may have used a live bear in a production of The Winter's Tale; if a play called for a stream or a waterfall, then that is just what he built for the production of the play.
-To increase the effect and heighten the drama, he usually had an orchestra playing throughout his Shakespeare productions.
-It is said that when the audience applauded for a particularly striking effect on stage, Flanagan would come out, bowler in hand, go to center stage and take a bow!
-In his production of Julius Caesar Sir Herbert Beerbohm Tree hired dozens of extras to swell the mob of plebians when he delivered Marc Antony's eulogy.
-To create "pictorial realism" he used live animals and plants in some of his productions, horses in Richard II, and a donkey (as well as streams and waterfalls) in The Winter's Tale.
-James Woodfield quotes Gordon Crosse who commented on one of Tree's productions where it took an "unconscionable time" to tear down and change scenery.
+Sir Herbert Beerbohm Tree used live animals and plants in his 1900 production of A Midsummer Night’s Dream, and Richard Flanagan, the Manchester theater-owner (Queen’s Theatre) and impresario, may have used a live bear in a production of The Winter’s Tale.
+If a play called for a stream or a waterfall, then that is just what he built for the production of the play; to increase the effect and heighten the drama, he usually had an orchestra playing throughout his Shakespeare productions.
+It is said that when the audience applauded for a particularly striking effect on stage, Flanagan would come out, bowler in hand, go to center stage, and take a bow!
+In his production of Julius Caesar, Sir Herbert Beerbohm Tree hired dozens of extras to swell the mob of plebeians when he delivered Marc Antony’s eulogy.
+To create “pictorial realism” he used live animals and plants in some of his productions, horses in Richard II, and a donkey (as well as streams and waterfalls) in The Winter’s Tale.
+James Woodfield quotes Gordon Crosse who commented on one of Tree’s productions where it took an “unconscionable time” to tear down and change scenery.
 The audience sat and looked at the drawn, blank curtain for a total of forty-five minutes.
 When special effects and spectacle dominated the production, something had to give way to make extra time, and it was usually passages of Shakespeare and in some productions whole scenes.
-Crosse says that a full one-third of the text for that particular play was omitted (Woodfield 137 and Crosse 37).
+Crosse says that a full one-third of the text for that particular play was omitted (Woodfield 137; Crosse 37).